shady-cs15/LLM_Collab_Code_Generation/README.md

 ### Joint Action Modes

 `magrpo.joint_mode` determines how to combine each agent’s G generations into joint actions at each turn.
 Two modes are supported: `aligned` (default), which pairs the g‑th generation of every agent to form G joint actions per node; and `cross`, which forms the Cartesian product within a node, yielding G^N joint actions per node (N agents).
 Total leaf joint trajectories after T turns (no early termination): `aligned` → G^T; `cross` → (G^N)^T = G^{N·T}.
 Aligned is faster in wall‑time (fewer sibling evaluations per node), while cross is more sample‑efficient (better value estimation) without extra VRAM because it reuses the same G generations per agent and only crosses them within the node.
-We never cross across different nodes/prompts.
+We never cross across different nodes/prompts; this preserves causal state consistency (actions are conditioned on the same prompts), keeps siblings comparable for the baseline/advantage, maintains correct credit assignment (log‑probs matched to rewards from the same state), and remains computationally tractable.

 ### Number of Turns